n8ventures/video-to-gifski/README.md

 # How to use

-### 1. Open up the program, either choose the "Choose File" Button, or drag the image on the bottom-half!
+### 1. Open up the program, either choose the "Choose File" Button, or drag the video on the window!

 ![Main Menu](docs/howto/1.png)